 Jeremy Renner was originally going to play Freddy when the film was prepped to shoot years ago, but when financing fell through, and Joaquin Phoenix was available following his I'm Still Here (2010) project, the filmmakers were able to cast him.

-The outtakes reveal that while filming the scene of Master and Quell smoking cigarettes after their first "processing scene," Hoffman and Phoenix kept cracking up after Hoffman's line, "I like Kools... minty flavor," including in the take that made it into the film.
+The outtakes reveal that while filming the scene of Master and Quell smoking cigarettes after their first "processing scene," Philip Seymour Hoffman and Joaquin Phoenix kept cracking up after Hoffman's line, "I like Kools... minty flavor," including in the take that made it into the film.
 In the film, it cuts away just before Hoffman started laughing.